junxit/us-congress-bills-114/metadata.md

 - 2016-03-16 — Rule provides for consideration of H.R.
 4596 and H.R.
 3797.
 - 2016-03-16 — The previous question was ordered pursuant to the rule. (consideration: CR H1401)
 - 2016-03-16 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of passage on H.R.
 4596 which had been debated earlier and on which further proceedings had been postponed.
+- 2016-03-17 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.